How do I dispute a transaction?

 • Reason for the claim.

-Please note, that direct debit claims may take between 5 to 30 days depending on the transaction(s) to be disputed.
+Please note, direct debit claims may take between 5 to 30 days depending on the transaction(s) to be disputed.

-Start a live chat
+Start a chat

 Experiencing financial difficulty?